ChikinaValeria/OrganizationChartProject/README.md

 Compile and run the Java project in your preferred IDE (e.g., IntelliJ IDEA) Interact with the application through the command-line menu Follow on-screen prompts to view or modify the organization

+Menu Interface

+Option 1: Builds and prints a predefined organization chart

+Option 2: Adds a new employee to a chosen group

+Option 3: Removes an existing employee by name

+Option Q/q: Exits the application